 Store the reagents at 2-8°C. When stored as directed, these reagents are stable until the expiration date stated on the label.
-Upon opening and if stored capped when not in use, each TG Reagent component is stable for 60 days at 2-8°C.
+Upon reconstitution the reagent is stable for at least 14 days when stored at 2-8°C.